waldronmatt/groundwork/docs/repo/COMMANDS.md

 Preview the output result of the `version` command without actually executing it:

-**Note**: Set your personal access token as an environment variable in your operating system as `GH_TOKEN` with the token unique identifier as the value.
+**Note**: Set your GitHub access token as a system/os-level environment variable in your operating system as `GH_TOKEN` with the token unique identifier as the value.

 ```bash
 pnpm preview:version